 Each year CSUSM hosts an annual symposium for undergraduate and graduate scholarly activities.
 This symposium promotes excellence by recognizing outstanding student accomplishments across the disciplines at CSUSM.
 Students’ research projects can be independent study or class projects that meet the research criteria for the competition.

 Presentations from all disciplines are invited.
 There will be separate undergraduate and graduate sessions.
 Projects completed during the prior spring and fall semesters are eligible to apply.
 Student participants will make oral presentations before juries of professional experts from major corporations, foundations, public agencies, and colleges and universities in California.

 Up to ten finalists receive cash awards and paid travel expenses to compete against fellow CSU students from the twenty-three campuses at the statewide competition.
-This year, the 34th Annual CSU Student Research Competition will be held by California State Polytechnic University, Pomona on Friday, April 30th and Saturday, May 1st, 2021.
+This year, the 35th Annual CSU Student Research Competition will be held by California State Polytechnic University, Pomona on Friday, April 30th and Saturday, May 1st, 2021.

 Tuesday, March 9th during U-Hour (12 - 1pm)